 - Flabellina insolita Garcia-Gomez & Cervera, 1989

 This species can reach a size of 16 mm in length.
-The color of the body is hyaline white in all its extension with opaque white lines that run along the back of the oral tentacles, rhinophores, back and lateral walls of the body.
+The color of the body is hyaline white with opaque white lines that run along the back of the oral tentacles, rhinophores, back and sides of the body.
 The oral palps are widened at their base in a very characteristic way.
-The rhinophores are long and thin, they are curved backwards; approximately in their middle zone they are also widened having one or several anterior sharp projections.
+The rhinophores are long and thin, and they are curved backwards; approximately in their middle zone they are also widened having one or several anterior sharp projections.
 The eyes are visible behind the base of the rhinophores.
-Other characteristics of the species are the presence of small papillae on both sides of the cardiac area and the existence of small transverse laminar expansions in the central area of the back from the second group of ceratas to the last.
-Up to 8 groups of ceratas on each side of the body.
-The ceratas are long and thin, semitransparent and allow to see inside the digestive branch, orange or reddish and granular that almost completely fills the interior of the cerata; the apex of the cerata is semitransparent, without pigmentation of any kind.
+Other traits of the species are the presence of small papillae on both sides of the cardiac area and the existence of small transverse laminar expansions in the central area of the back from the second group of ceratas to the last.
+There are up to 8 groups of ceratas on each side of the body.
+The ceratas are long and thin, semitransparent, and allow to see the digestive branch inside, coloured orange or reddish and with a granular texture, almost completely filling the interior of the cerata; the apex of the cerata are semitransparent, without pigmentation of any kind.
 The foot has hooked propodial palps in its anterior area and the tail is relatively long and sharp.

 Almost nothing is known about the biology of the species, only that it is usually found living on hydrozoan colonies between 20 and 40 m deep.